gnolang/hackerspace/lcs/README.md

 - Code created during the session
 - A `followup-work` folder, which anyone can use to add their added work or code improvements to the code built during the session.
+- Other useful information

 Currently, the sessions are hosted on the [official gno.land Discord server](https://discord.gg/S8nKUqwkPn).
-Check out the active events for the upcoming GnoLCSs.
+Check out the active events on the server for the upcoming Gno Live Coding session.